ant-design/ant-design-web3/packages/web3/src/ton/index.md

 The interface design of `@ant-design/web3-ton` refers to the [TON official documentation](https://docs.ton.org/) and `@tonconnect/sdk`.
 You can find more in-depth implementation details in the documentation.
 The RPC service (such as balance inquiry) uses [Tonconnect](http://toncenter.com), including the testnet and mainnet.

+You can check the wallets supported by Ton in the [Wallet Interface](https://raw.githubusercontent.com/ton-blockchain/wallets-list/main/wallets-v2.json).
+Ant Design Web3 provides settings for some commonly used wallets, as follows:

+- telegram-wallet
+- Tonkeeper
+- MyTonWallet
+- OpenMask
+- Tonhub
+- DeWallet
+- OKX (Make sure OKX wallet is up to date before using)

 ## Basic Usage

 <code src='./demos/basic.tsx'></code>